 The Illinois Department of Public Health (IDPH) PRAMS project is an ongoing survey of women who recently delivered live born infants in Illinois.
 PRAMS is a grant-funded project conducted in collaboration with the Centers for Disease Control and Prevention (CDC).
 PRAMS collects state-level, population-based data on maternal attitudes and experiences before, during, and shortly after pregnancy.

-Depression Before, During, or After Pregnancy
+Depression Diagnosis Before, During, or After Pregnancy

-In Illinois, during 2019 about 1 in 10 women report having depression before, during, or after pregnancy.
+In Illinois, about one in 10 women report being diagnosed with depression before, during, or after pregnancy.